rinigus/pure-maps/tilesources/README.md

    auto-detected based on the Content-Type header of the HTTP download response.

- * **"max_age"**: Defines the maximum amount of days to keep tiles cached on disk.
-Usually you should not define this as there is a corresponding global preference that gives the user control over up-to-date maps vs. data traffic costs.
-You should, however, define it for tiles that change often, e.g. for traffic tiles, try something like 0.01 days, i.e. about 15 minutes.

-The "format" field should correspond to a tile format implementation, i.e. if you mark the format as "foo", there should be a `foo.py` file in the tilesources directory.
+ * **"format"**: Corresponds to a tile format implementation, i.e. if you mark the format as "foo", there should be a `foo.py` file in the tilesources directory.
 The following tile format implementations are shipped with Poor, for adding you own, see the next section.

- * **"slippy"**: By far the most common format, based on spherical Mercator and pyramid-style zoom levels and tile numbers, see [documentation][1].
+   - **"slippy"**: By far the most common format, based on spherical Mercator and pyramid-style zoom levels and tile numbers, see [documentation][1].
 Provides URL parameters "x", "y" and "z".

- * **"slippy_elliptical"**: A variation of the "slippy" format, but using elliptical Mercator instead of spherical.
+   - **"slippy_elliptical"**: A variation of the "slippy" format, but using elliptical Mercator instead of spherical.
 Provides URL parameters "x", "y" and "z".

- * **"quadkey"**: By tile division equivalent to the "slippy" format, but with tiles referred to by a single key, see [documentation][2].
+   - **"quadkey"**: By tile division equivalent to the "slippy" format, but with tiles referred to by a single key, see [documentation][2].
      Provides URL parameters "x", "y", "z" and "key".

+ * **"max_age"**: Defines the maximum amount of days to keep tiles cached on disk.
+Usually you should not define this as there is a corresponding global preference that gives the user control over up-to-date maps vs. data traffic costs.
+You should, however, define it for tiles that change often, e.g. for traffic tiles, try something like 0.01 days, i.e. about 15 minutes.

  [1]: http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames
  [2]: http://msdn.microsoft.com/en-us/library/bb259689.aspx